Bring Me the Head of Alfredo Garcia: Pre-production

+Filming

 Bring Me the Head of Alfredo Garcia went into production in late September 1973, and Peckinpah was quoted in an October issue of Variety magazine as saying, "For me, Hollywood no longer exists.
 It's past history.
 I've decided to stay in Mexico because I believe I can make my pictures with greater freedom from here".
 This upset the Motion Picture and Television Unions and they openly censured the director for his statement at their National Conference in Detroit.
 They also threatened Alfredo Garcia with union boycotts upon its release, labeling it a "runaway" production.
 In his defense, Peckinpah claimed that he was misquoted.
 Before the film was to be released, the unions relented on their boycott threat.

 As principal photography continued into the month of December, the demands—both physical and mental—were taking their toll on the cast and crew.
 To help relieve the tension, Peckinpah and the producers bought out a local bar and threw a surprise party.
 Principal photography ended three days before Christmas, and the director took a week off before supervising the editing of the film.

 Reception

+Initial critical response

 On its release in 1974, Bring Me the Head of Alfredo García was savaged by many critics and bombed at the box office.
 Nora Sayre of The New York Times wrote that the film started off well but "disentegrates rapidly," explaining: "Without Garcia as a victim, the plot has almost nowhere to go.
 Therefore, random episodes are slung into the narrative, including one of the silliest near-rape scenes I've ever seen ...
 But even this gratuitous garbage can't prevent the movie from dragging."
 Arthur D. Murphy of Variety panned the film as "turgid melodrama at its worst ...
 Considering the vast carnage, it is a measure of the film's nothing impact that the bloodletting fails to stir much emotional reaction."

 Charles Champlin of the Los Angeles Times stated, "For all the violence, the movie is a very, very long two hours.
 The bodies shot at close quarters crumple in slow motion, but the motion is slow even when it isn't."
 Michael Sragow of New York magazine called it "a catastrophe so huge that those who once ranked Peckinpah with Hemingway may now invoke Mickey Spillane".
+Pauline Kael of The New Yorker wrote that the film was a "time-machine foul-up, with modern, airborne killers functioning in the romanticized Mexico of an earlier movie era."
 John Simon called Bring Me the Head of Alfredo Garcia "a all-out preposterous horror horror, except for a fine performance by Isela Vega and the clever way in which the protagonist is sneaked into our consciousness".